wchiquito/jj-for-everyone.github.io/src/inspect.md

   Author and committer are usually the same, the difference is not important.
   If you're curious anyway, there's a short explanation in the info box below.

-- Then there's the commit description.
+- Then there's the commit message.
   Notice that we see the full description here including its body.
   `jj log` only displays the subject line to save space.